David Jamieson (British politician): Police and Crime Commissioner

 In June 2014 he indicated he was a candidate for the vacancy of West Midlands Police and Crime Commissioner; on 14 July, the selection panel chose him as the official Labour Party candidate.
 The vacancy was caused by the death of the incumbent, Bob Jones, formerly a Labour councillor from Wolverhampton.

 The election was held on 21 August 2014 and Jamieson was declared the winner with 50.8% of the vote.
 Shortly afterwards, he was sworn in and confirmed that Yvonne Mosquito, the Acting PCC, and Jones' deputy, would be his deputy.

 His first pledge after being elected was to find the money to reactivate all of the West Midlands' speed cameras, and he said that his top priorities were recruiting more police officers, improving neighbourhood policing and reducing the number of fatalities and injuries on the region's roads.

 Jamieson was re-elected in 2016.
 After narrowly missing out on victory with 49.8% of the vote in the first round, he won 63.3% in the second round against the Conservative candidate.

-Jamieson is not running for re-election in 2021.
+Jamieson did not run for re-election in the elections in 2021.